 Satoru couldn't believe what she was seeing.
 It was a book.
 An old rustic book, but a book nonetheless.
 She stared at it; it honestly surprised her.
 She has never seen a book before, well, one made with actual paper.
 Most of the books now were of plastic or something like that.
 But the one she was holding in her hands was the real deal.

 Satoru was sure something like this could be worth a fortune online.
 So, why does this person is giving it away?
-It confused Satoru, who held the book as they made it off glass.
+It confused Satoru, who held the book as if it was made out of glass.

 "Why are you giving me this?
-You know this is worth a lot of money?
+Do you know this is worth a lot of money?
 You could buy yourself a house with this!"
 She exclaimed.

 "Ah, it's not for sale.
-You see that book it's a relic of a time were things different.
-A time… Well, what is time?
+That book is a relic of a time when things were different.
+A time… Well, what is the time?
 But a fragment of someone's life?
 Ha ha!"
 Satoru was sure that person was nuts.

-"Take it, it's of no use now… Like many things for us.
-I would have given you this," he pointed to a small stick, a dark stick. deep inside his little box house.
-"But like I say before, it doesn't work anymore."
+"Take it.
+It's of no use now… Like many things for us.
+I would have given you this," he pointed to a small stick, a dark stick.
+Deep inside his little box house.
+"But like I said before, it doesn't work anymore."

-He said with a said tone in his voice.
+He said with a sad tone in his voice.
 Satoru could see the hurt in his eyes.
 "Sorry," she apologized.

 "What for?
 You have done nothing wrong," the small man said with a nasty grin on his face.

-"Ah, no sorry?"
-That brought a bigger smile to his face, Satoru was not embarrassed and irritated.
+"Ah, no, sorry?"
+That brought a bigger smile to his face.
+Satoru was not embarrassed or irritated.